Beee4life/acf-city-selector/README.md

 * Add the field.
 * Choose any name you want.
 * Choose any key you want.
-* Set any other values as you see fit.
+* Select whether to show labels above the input fields (default = yes)
 * Save/publish the Field Group.

 ### Usage

-The values are stored in an array, containing 3 values, which looks like this:
+The values are stored in an array and it returns 5 values, which looks like this:

     array(5) {
       ["countryCode"]=>